-Nigel Merrick here, with an important story from my early days as a professional photographer in Memphis…
+Nigel Merrick here, with an important story from my early days as a pro photographer in Memphis…

 The conversation was brief, but the fallout had far-reaching and lasting impact.

 The call was so short, in fact, that it took less than 2 minutes for me to go from “happily optimistic” to “angrily dejected”.

 It started with a simple note in my calendar; an innocent reminder to follow-up with a prospective family portrait client.